grav3m1nd-byte/SplunkWhisperer2/README.md

 Note also that `SharpSplunkWhisperer2` relies on the [Splunk SDK for C#](http://dev.splunk.com/csharp) library, whereas `PySplunkWhisperer2` directly calls the [Splunk REST API](http://dev.splunk.com/restapi).

+### Recent Changes
+PySplunkWhisperer2/PySplunkWhisperer2_local.py:
+* Optimized imports and fixed unreferenced uses from the requests library.
+* Expanded imports per IDE recommendation.
+* Fixed the use of print and input (basic changes).
+* Implemented the 'main' functionality.

+PySplunkWhisperer2/PySplunkWhisperer2_remote.py
+* Optimized imports and fixed unreferenced uses from the requests library.
+* Expanded imports per IDE recommendation.
+* Fixed the use of print and input (basic changes).
+* Implemented the 'main' functionality.

 ### Credits
 These tools are inspired by [the original Splunk Whisperer](https://github.com/airman604/splunk_whisperer) by @airman604.

+The [original code](https://github.com/cnotin/SplunkWhisperer2) was developed by @cnotin.

+All the credit for any work done here goes to @cnotin and the original inspiration.

 The main advantage of these versions is that the Deployment Server used by the UF is not changed.
 It only installs a new application (then removes it) so it is less intrusive and the code is simpler.